exogen/turbo-colormap/README.md

 ## Motivation

-Some tools generate depth maps using the Turbo colormap; others expect depth maps to be represented in grayscale.
+Some tools generate depth maps using the Turbo colormap, while others expect depth maps to be represented in grayscale.
 For example, [displacement maps in Three.js](https://threejs.org/docs/#api/en/materials/MeshStandardMaterial.displacementMap):

 > The displacement texture is an image where the value of each pixel (white
 > being the highest) is mapped against, and repositions, the vertices of the